Contents

 Honors Day/Week

-Each December, the Student Services Center will contact departments and ask that they use the online Honors Week reporting system to submit information on the undergraduate students and the graduate students who will be awarded department prizes at the annual Honors Convocation in early April (including the names and addresses of their families).
-Graduate students are honored early in the week and undergraduate students are traditionally honored on the Friday of what is characterized as Honors Week.
-Due to the larger number of students recognized, the undergraduate Honors Convocation traditionally is longer.
+Each December, the Student Services Center will contact departments and ask that they submit Honors Week information on the undergraduate students and the graduate students who will be awarded department prizes at the annual Honors Convocation in early April (including the names and addresses of their families).
+Graduate students are honored on Monday of what is characterized as Honors Week.
+The Dean’s Award of Merit selected at the discretion of the Dean of the College of Arts and Sciences as well as other prestigious awards selected by the College are honored at donor appreciation/stewardship event.

-Because of the number of departments recognizing student accomplishments at these ceremonies, Arts and Sciences has established rules to ensure that the Convocation runs efficiently:
+Because of the number of departments recognizing student accomplishments at the Graduate ceremony, Arts and Sciences has established rules to ensure that the Convocation runs efficiently:

-- At both the Graduate and Undergraduate College Honors Day Convocations, departments can recognize no more than three students at each convocation.
+2. Departments can recognize no more than three students at the Graduate convocation.
 Units offering more than three awards may consider holding their own ceremony and using the College’s convocation as the occasion to highlight three of their award winners.
 When approaching the podium to present your department’s awards, please ask the student awardees to join you on the stage.
 If you notice that one of your student awardees is not present, you should avoid recognizing the student with an exhaustive narrative.

 Learning Communities